NNIIGGEE/DSA4263_T00/README.md

 - Add file to repo, add in the path as the parameter to the function and simply run the cell.
 A csv file named "reviews_test_predictions_GROUPT00.csv" will be created.

 ## Use our API
-Local deployment, as shown through the presentation.
+Local deployment, as shown through the presentation over port=5001.

 ## Running training pipelines
 ### Sentiment Analysis training pipeline